You will find different must-have spice list on the internet that come handy in narrowing the most used cooking spices.

 For inspiration on adding zest to your meals for specific cuisine or uplifting flavours of specific ingredients such as vegetables, rice, chicken etc you can refer to this compilation of different types of spice lists here.

 There are many types and kinds of spices and herbs that may be at times overwhelming and confusing especially for first timer cooks.

-Knowing which ones to buy is crucial as you certainly don’t want to spend money on them just for them to loss their potency by sitting at the back of your cabinets.
+Knowing which ones to buy is crucial as you certainly don’t want to spend money just for them to loss their potency by sitting at the back of your cabinets.

 Each spice and seasoning have distinctive flavour and use.
 To start building your spice collection begin with spices you are familiar with depending on your native cuisine, personal preference and cooking style.

-Buying too many or unfamiliar spices will lead to waste and maybe be off putting if you are unsure about it.
+Buying too many or unfamiliar spices will lead to waste and could even put you off from using them.

-The key to building a spice cabinet is to include different types of flavour and kind of seasonings and enjoying spicing UPP your mealtimes.
+The key to stock your pantry with spices is to include different types of flavour with seasonings that you enjoy spicing UPP your meals with.